 What are the color/paint style options?

-Just about any type of kitchen cabinets can be painted.
+Just about any type of kitchen cabinet can be painted.
 Usually, homeowners are considering painting because they are tired of their outdated stained cabinets.
 The process we use can apply it directly to just about any surface, from wood to metal, it can revitalize and transform tired old furniture, all cabinets, entire interiors from walls and ceilings even floors.
 We also like the range of techniques: from modern and contemporary to colorful boho chic, to elegant and traditional.
 It is the perfect solution to use to paint your cabinets.

 The cost to paint your kitchen cabinets is typically 1/3 to 1/2 the cost of replacing the cabinets.
 The savings really add up when you consider that there are no demolition or installation costs, you do not have to replace the counters or the floors.
 Also, it is a lot less invasive and takes much less time.